Complete or incomplete pelvic organ prolapse due to injury, disease, or surgical complications of pregnancy — VA Rating Criteria (38 CFR DC 7621)

 Secondary conditions caused or aggravated by Complete or incomplete pelvic organ prolapse due to injury, disease, or surgical complications of pregnancy may be ratable under 38 CFR § 3.310.
 Veterans should work with a VSO or accredited claims agent to document the medical relationship.

-What evidence do I need to establish service connection for Complete or incomplete pelvic organ prolapse due to injury, disease, or surgical complications of pregnancy?
+What evidence supports a higher rating for Complete or incomplete pelvic organ prolapse due to injury, disease, or surgical complications of pregnancy?

 Get a Personalized Rating Analysis